Indian Technical & Economic Cooperation Programme (ITEC) Education

 The Indian Technical and Economic Cooperation (ITEC) programme was launched on 15th September, 1964 as a bilateral programme of assistance of the Government of India.
 It is the flagship programme of the Indian Government's technical cooperation effort, not only because of its wide geographical coverage but also for innovative forms of technical cooperation.
 Being essentially bilateral in nature, ITEC is about cooperation and partnership for mutual benefit.
 It is demand-driven and response-oriented.
 It is focused on addressing the needs of developing countries.

 ITEC is a unique programme under which the Government of India helps in imparting training under various fields as diverse as building schools in Maldives, restoration of Angkor Wat in Cambodia to farming techniques to farmers from Burkina Faso.
-In Cambodia, currently the Archeological Survey of India is engaged in the restoration of Ta Prohm Temple in Siem Reap under ITEC Programme.
+In Cambodia, currently the Archaeological Survey of India is engaged in the restoration of Ta Prohm Temple in Siem Reap and Preah Vihear Temple in Preah Vihear province under ITEC Programme.